kamaljyotwal/netflix-clone/README.md

-#
+##### This project was bootstrapped with [Create React App].

-This project was bootstrapped with [Create React App].
+## Description

-### Description
+---

-This Project is a Netflix clone app. built with React.js.
+This Project is a Netflix clone app built with React.js.
-I am doing it a final keystone project after React Bootcamp syllabus.
+I am doing it a final keystone project after React Bootcamp completion.